Deformations of Killing spinors on Sasakian and 3-Sasakian manifolds: Deformations on a 3-Sasakian manifold

-\end{prop} \begin{proof} We may suppose that $\xi$ is the Reeb vector field $\xi_1$.
 By Proposition~\ref{prop:inf-def-3Sasaki} the elements $h^{\beta,\xi}$ preserve the spinors corresponding to the span of $e_1^m$ and $e_2^m$ but not the remaining.
 Let $g\in\SU(2)$ be such that $g\xi =\xi'$.
 Then the elements $h^{\beta,\xi'}$ preserve precisely the spinors $g(e_1^m)$ and $g(e_2^m)$.
 This is the same subspace as that spanned by $e_1^m$ and $e_2^m$ if and only if $g$ is in the subgroup generated by the elements